 CONCLUSIONS: Prescribing practices should not overlook sex specific factors like hormonal changes, altered brain morphology and socioeconomic factors that may be responsible for the difference in the response to the course of schizophrenia.

 METHODS: This point prevalence survey (PPS) was conducted in 13 hospitals among 7 different cities of Pakistan.
 The survey included all inpatients receiving an antibiotic on the day of PPS.
-A web-based application was used for data entry, validation, and reporting as designed by the University of Antwerp.
+A web-based application was used for data entry, validation, and reporting as designed by the University of Antwerp (www.global-pps.com).

-CONCLUSIONS: Study concluded that unnecessary prophylactic antibiotic use is extremely high, and broad-spectrum prescribing is common.
-There is a considerable need to work on a national action plan of Pakistan on antibiotic resistance.
+CONCLUSIONS: Unnecessary prophylactic antibiotic use is extremely high, and broad-spectrum prescribing is common among hospitals in Pakistan.
+There is an urgent need to work on the national action plan of Pakistan on antibiotic resistance to address this.